 #2: Larva infections (commence surgery immediately; if they're too advanced, kill the patient and revive with defib; depending on how advanced their infection is, this can become priority #1.
 Remember, you can slow infection via the Cryotube and Cryobag).

 #3: Patients in critical/fresh revivals (stabilize and reassess triage; this should be uncommon if Medics are doing their job.
-Properly stocked cryotubes are helpful for emergency and rapid stabilization.
+Properly stocked cryotubes are helpful for emergency and rapid stabilization; bring revivals and the critically injured there.
 For blood loss, treat with iron, dexplus/dexaline, tricord and blood IVs).